MarcinOrlowski/dhunter/docs/install.md

  dependencies isolated from other python packages or tools you may have installed which let you avoid, sometimes unsolvable dependency conflicts.

- If you are unfamiliar with virtual enviroments please see tons of tutorials on-line, like [Python Virtual Environments in Five Minutes](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).
+ If you are unfamiliar with virtual environments please see tons of tutorials on-line, like [Python Virtual Environments in Five Minutes](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).

 ## Installation ##